Uniqueness and universality of the Brownian map: The case of triangulations

 and we let $\mu$ be the geometric distribution with parameter $\beta$:

-for $k=0,1,\ldots$.
-We let $\bt$ be a random $T$-tree satisfying the following prescriptions: \begin{enumerate} \item[$\bullet$] the root vertex is of type $1$; \item[$\bullet$] each vertex of type $1$ has, independently of the other vertices, a random number of children distributed according to $\mu$; \item[$\bullet$] each vertex of type $4$ has, independently of the other vertices, either one child of type $1$ with probability $\alpha$, or two children of type $2$ with probability $1-\alpha$. \end{enumerate} Recalling the properties of the definition of a $T$-tree, one sees that the preceding prescriptions completely characterize the distribution of $\bt$.
-The random tree $\bt$ can be viewed as a $4$-type Galton-Watson tree in the sense of \cite{MieGW}.
-Note that this Galton-Watson tree is critical, meaning that the spectral radius of the mean matrix of offspring distributions is equal to $1$.
-This property ensures that the $4$-type Galton-Watson tree with these offspring distributions is finite a.s., a fact that is needed for the existence of $\bt$ as above (our $T$-trees are finite by definition).
-We write $\bt^{(1)}$ for the set of all vertices of type $1$ of $\bt$.
+for $k=0,1,\ldots.$ We let $\mathbf{t}$ be a random $T$-tree satisfying the following prescriptions: \begin{itemize} \item the root vertex is of type $1$; \item each vertex of type $1$ has, independently of the other vertices, a random number of children distributed according to $\mu$; \item each vertex of type $4$ has, independently of the other vertices, either one child of type $1$ with probability $\alpha$ or two children of type $2$ with probability $1-\alpha$. \end{itemize}

+Recalling the properties of the definition of a $T$-tree, one sees that the preceding prescriptions completely characterize the distribution of $\mathbf{t}$.
+The random tree $\mathbf{t}$ can be viewed as a $4$-type Galton--Watson tree in the sense of~\cite{MieGW}.
+Note that this Galton--Watson tree is critical, meaning that the spectral radius of the mean matrix of offspring distributions is equal to~$1$.
+This property ensures that the $4$-type Galton--Watson tree with these offspring distributions is finite a.s., a fact that is needed for the existence of $\mathbf{t}$ as above (our $T$-trees are finite by definition).
+We write $\mathbf{t}^{(1)}$ for the set of all vertices of type $1$ of $\mathbf{t}$.

-Let $\bT$ be random labeled $T$-tree obtained by assigning an admissible labeling to $\bt$, uniformly at random over all possibilities.
+Let $\bT$ be a random labeled $T$-tree obtained by assigning an admissible labeling to $\mathbf{t}$, uniformly at random over all possibilities.

-\begin{lemma} Let $n\geq 3$.
-The conditional distribution of $\bT$ knowing that $\#\bt^{(1)}=n-1$ is uniform over $\T_n^{(1)}$. \end{lemma}
+\begin{lemma} Let $n\geq3$.
+The conditional distribution of $\bT$ knowing that $\#\mathbf{t}^{(1)}=n-1$ is uniform over $\T_n^{(1)}$. \end{lemma}

-This lemma is a very special case of Proposition 3 in \cite{MieInvar}, but it is also easy to give a direct proof.
-Note that the values of $\beta$ and $\alpha$ are chosen (in a unique way) so that the tree $\bt$ is critical and the result of the lemma holds.
+This lemma is a very special case of Proposition 3 in~\cite{MieInvar}, but it is also easy to give a direct proof.
+Note that the values of $\beta$ and $\alpha$ are chosen (in a unique way) so that the tree $\mathbf{t}$ is critical and the result of the lemma holds.\looseness=1